 It’s been more than two years since the Canadian Radio-television and Telecommunications Commission (CRTC) said that broadband Internet access and mobile wireless services are a basic right for Canadians; it even specified the speeds required, setting a target of at least 50 Mbps for downloads and 10 Mbps for uploads that should be available to all of us.

-But many Indigenous communities in this country still lack even the minimum services; some have no service at all.
+But many Indigenous communities in this country still lack even the most basic of services; some have no service at all.

 Tackling the digital divide is not just about getting access to Facebook or Netflix; connecting under-served communities is a way to empower the people who live there, and a way to get access to good medical services, basic education and skills training, and a wider pool of job opportunities.